DevExpress/eslint-config-devextreme/README.md

 > **Note**: Adding new configurations is possible but discouraged.
 Double-check that none of the existing configurations fits for your case before you add a new configuration.

+> Legacy Airbnb presets are vendored inside this package (`airbnb-config-legacy`), so you no longer need to install `eslint-config-airbnb-base` or `eslint-config-airbnb-typescript`.

 ## Required packages
 - [eslint: 9.18.0](https://www.npmjs.com/package/eslint/v/9.18.0)
 - [@eslint/eslintrc: ^3.3.1](https://www.npmjs.com/package/@eslint/eslintrc)